-ACIS is our Mental Health Crisis service in SA, and whilst they have an incredibly important job, they can at times be difficult to interact with.
+Mental Health Triage is our Crisis service in SA, and whilst they have an incredibly important job, they can at times be difficult to interact with.
 Sometimes this is just determined by who you get on the other end of the phone and how bad a night they’ve had so far.
-I’ve had to call ACIS as a carer or friend on many occasions now, and I’ve learned a few strategies that seem to make things a bit easier for me.
-Here’s my tips:
+I’ve had to call them as a carer or friend on a great many occasions, and I’ve learned a few strategies that seem to make things a bit easier for me.
+Your mileage may vary, but here’s my tips:

 1. Have a clear goal in mind

 Before you start the call, work out why you are calling them.
 I know this can be difficult when things are in crisis, but if you don’t know what you want, you’re not all that likely to get it.
 Are you updating them with important information?
 Do you need them to speak to the person you’re worried about?
 Are you hoping for a visit from their staff?
 Do you think the person urgently needs hospital?
 Do you need police support?
 Work this out before picking up the phone if you can.

 2. Gather the person’s information

 I can never remember everything I was going to say once I’m on the phone.
 Write down a list, and tick them off as you go.
 Having everything in the one spot means less fuss running to check the name of the current treating doctor, or what dosage of medications they’re on this week.
 The more chaos and change in the person’s life, the more important it is you take a few moments to check all your information.
 You may need to know the person’s